AMReX-Codes/amrex/Docs/sphinx_documentation/source/LinearSolvers.rst

 can be used to change the bottom solver.
 Available choices are

-- :cpp:`MLMG::BottomSolver::smoother`: Smoother such as Gauss-Seidel.

 - :cpp:`MLMG::BottomSolver::bicgstab`: The default.

 - :cpp:`MLMG::BottomSolver::cg`: The conjugate gradient method.
 The matrix must be symmetric.

+- :cpp:`MLMG::BottomSolver::smoother`: Smoother such as Gauss-Seidel.

+- :cpp:`MLMG::BottomSolver::bicgcg`: Start with bicgstab.
+Switch to cg if bicgstab fails.
+The matrix must be symmetric.

+- :cpp:`MLMG::BottomSolver::cgbicg`: Start with cg.
+Switch to bicgstab if cg fails.
+The matrix must be symmetric.

-- :cpp:`MLMG::BottomSolver::Hypre`: BoomerAMG in hypre.
-Currently for cell-centered only.
+- :cpp:`MLMG::BottomSolver::hypre`: BoomerAMG in hypre.

+- :cpp:`MLMG::BottomSolver::petsc`: Currently for cell-centered only.

 Curvilinear Coordinates
 =======================